Davis Webb: Coaching career

 On February 23, 2023, Webb was hired by the Denver Broncos as their quarterbacks coach under head coach Sean Payton.
 Webb had expressed interest in transitioning to coaching duties, having been previously asked by the Bills to be their quarterbacks coach.

 Prior to the 2025 season, Webb was promoted to the position of offensive pass game coordinator following the departure of John Morton.
 He retained his position as the quarterbacks coach, holding both roles simultaneously.

+On February 2, 2026, Webb was promoted once again, this time to offensive coordinator after the firing of Joe Lombardi.
+On February 24, Payton announced at the NFL Combine that Webb would be calling plays for the offense during the upcoming season, marking the first time Payton had delegated this duty during his career as a head coach.